Immunity and Pseudorandomness of Context-Free Languages: Resource-Bounded Immunity and Simplicity

-Our notion of $\onedlin$-m-quasireduction gives another characterization of the $\reg$-immunity.
-Recall from Section \ref{sec:notation} the partial function class $\oneflin(\fpartial)$.
+Our notion of $\onedlin$-m-quasireduction gives the second characterization to the $\reg$-immunity.
+Let us recall from Section \ref{sec:notation} the partial function class $\oneflin(\fpartial)$.
 A {\em $\onedlin$-m-quasireduction} from $L$ to $A$ is a single-valued partial function $f$ that satisfies the following two conditions: for every string $x$, (i) when $f(x)$ is defined, $x\in L$ iff $f(x)\in A$ and (ii) $f$ is in $\oneflin(\fpartial)$.

-\begin{lemma} The language $L$ is $\reg$-immune iff $L$ is infinite and for any set $B$ and for any $\onedlin$-m-quasireduction $f:L\rightarrow B$ and for any $u\in B$, $f^{-1}(u)$ is finite. \end{lemma}
+\begin{lemma} The language $L$ is $\reg$-immune iff $L$ is infinite and for any set $A$ and for any $\onedlin$-m-quasireduction $f:L\rightarrow A$ and for any $u\in A$, $f^{-1}(u)$ is finite. \end{lemma}